Features

 Like giving a teddybear instead of a drop of water to a woman dying of dehydration, this dreadful duo left their final words on a dead woman's grave marker.

 There's an old adage that says those looking for revenge should bring enough shovels to build two graves.
-Terri's ashes are interred at Sylvan Abbey Memorial Park.
+Terri's ashes are interred at Sylvan abbey Memorial Park.
 Michael needs to find another far off cemetery to bury his full-blown bitterness.

 That's the only way some of us will ever Rest in Peace.